IBM/protect-webapp-using-runtime-container-security/README.md

 ## Introduction

 Web application security is a mandatory requirement for any web application accessible on the internet.
 There are many types of attacks on web applications that can result in loss of sensitive and confidential information, frauds and denial of service.
-The Open Web Application Security Project® (OWASP) which is a nonprofit foundation have published the [top ten attacks](https://owasp.org/www-project-top-ten/) on web applications.
+The Open Web Application Security Project (OWASP) which is a nonprofit foundation have published the [top ten attacks](https://owasp.org/www-project-top-ten/) on web applications.
 The web application security must take care to prevent such attacks.

 In the cloud native era, the applications are deployed in a container environments based on Kubernetes.
-The container runtime security can be implemented in addition to web application security.
+The container security is equally critical in addition to web application security.
 The container runtime security can monitor all activities within a container to detect threats.

+[NeuVector](https://neuvector.com/) is cloud-native container firewall for monitoring and protecting Kubernetes container deployments in production.
+It allows you to inspect container network traffic, learn how an application communicates with other applications and, protect and monitor against security attacks.
+It provides enterprise-grade security.

-In this code pattern, you will see how to use [NeuVector](https://neuvector.com/) to prevent web application and container runtime threats.
+In this code pattern, you will see how to use NeuVector to prevent web application and container runtime threats.
 Once you complete the code pattern, you will learn how to:
-- Deploy a vulnerable web application on IBM Kubernetes cluster
-- Install NeuVector on IBM Kubernetes cluster
+- Deploy NeuVector on IBM Kubernetes/OpenShift cluster
-- Configure NeuVector to detect and prevent the following types of attack:
+- Configure security policies in NeuVector to detect and prevent the following types of attack:
   - Cross Site Request Forgery (CSRF)
   - Malicious File Upload
   - Cross Site Scripting (XSS)